BobSaintClare/cordova-plugin-parse-bridge/README.md

       console.log(returnValue);
     });

+As a side-note - this is quite involved to test on a repeated basis: http://stackoverflow.com/questions/2438400/reset-push-notification-settings-for-app <br>
 To re-iterate, the above is for iOS ONLY at this time.
 You have to follow the steps below for Android.

 ####In Android: